 20. Number and Names of Board Committees

-The Company shall have three standing committees: Audit, Compensation and Nominating and Corporate Governance.
+The Company shall have three standing committees: Audit, Compensation and Corporate Governance and Nominating.
 The duties of these committees shall be set forth in their charters or in a resolution of the Board or the Bylaws of the Company.
 The Board may consider or form a new committee or disband a current committee depending on circumstances and good business practices.

 21. Independence of Board Committees